Boeing 737 Max, Involved In 2 Crashes, Is Fastest-Selling Plane In Company's History

 The planes in both crashes had been recently delivered Boeing 737 Max 8 aircraft.

-Three U.S. airlines fly the 737 Max and all of them said they have no plans to ground the plane.
+Three U.S. airlines fly the 737 Max, and all of them said they have no plans to ground the plane.
 Southwest has 34 of them in its fleet, American has 24 and United has 14.

 Boeing stock was down 6.4 percent Monday afternoon.